SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Experiments

 where $\tau$ is a temperature parameter that controls the scaling of similarity scores.
-During mini-batch training, a randomly sampled subset $\mathcal{B} \subset \{1, 2, \dots, N\}$ is selected from the dataset.
+In mini-batch training, a mini-batch $\mathcal{B} \subset \{1, 2, \dots, N\}$ is randomly sampled from the dataset.
 For Intra-GA Recommendation, the model is optimized using the following loss function:

 This strengthens associations between the abstract and GA while pushing apart non-GA figures.
-Since the number of figures $n^{(i)}$ varies across papers, we randomly sample $m$ figures during training, applying zero-padding when fewer than $m$ figures are available.
+Since the number of figures $\smash{n {\scriptstyle ^{(i)}}}$ varies across papers, we randomly sample $m$ figures during training, applying zero-padding when fewer than $m$ figures are available.
 In Inter-GA Recommendation, the model is optimized using the following loss function:

 which strengthens associations between abstracts and their GAs while pushing apart those from other papers.